-Wynter Andrews: Trust faces fine in baby death prosecution
+Wynter Andrews: Trust guilty of care failures after death of baby

 An inquest in 2020 found she died from hypoxic ischaemic encephalopathy - a loss of oxygen flow to the brain - which could have been prevented had staff delivered her earlier.

-The CQC's prosecution consists of two charges to which the trust has pleaded guilty.
+The CQC's prosecution consists of two charges.
 The first is for its failures in Sarah's care, the other is for its failures in Wynter's care.

-The CQC said the trust's failure to ensure the family received safe care and treatment and the subsequent avoidable harm they suffered constituted a breach of regulations 12 and 22 of the Health and Social Care Act.
+It said the trust's failure to ensure Sarah and Wynter received safe care and treatment, and the subsequent avoidable harm they suffered, constituted breaches of regulations 12 and 22 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.

-The CQC said this had exposed the mother and baby to a significant risk of avoidable harm.

 Analysis